heidmotron/docs/pages/doc/trace_data_query.md

 ## Create and Use Saved Searches with Bookmarks

 Bookmark Lists supports easy access to just the information you need.
 For example:
-* The owner of an application or service might want to see only that application or service in the  Application map or Traces browser.
+* The owner of an application or service might want to see only that application or service in the Application Status or Traces Browser.
-* You might want to search only for data in the Prod environment or otherwise limit what you see.
+* You might want to search only for data in the production environment or otherwise limit what you see.

-Wavefront maintains separate lists for Traces browser and App Map.
+Wavefront maintains separate lists for Traces Browser and Application Status.
 * Each user can use **My Recent Searches**.
 The last 10 searches are shown.
 * Each user can save searches.
 All users can select those searches from the **All Saved Searches** list.
 * To only access the searches you saved, use **My Saved Searches**.

-{%include tip.html content="Each type of page (Traces browser, App Map view on Application Status, etc) has its own list of saved searches."  %}
+{%include tip.html content="Each type of page (Traces browser, Application Status, etc.) has its own list of saved searches."  %}

-* After you've defined a search, click **Search** on the right.
+* After you define a search, click **Search** on the right.
 * Click the **Save** (bookmark) icon to save the current search.
 * Click **Lists** to see available Searches (bookmarks) in alphabetical order:
   - **My Recent Searches**: Last 10 searches for the current user.